gmcninch-tufts/2024-Sp-Math087/course-posts/week11--binomial.md

 ---
 title: |
-  Week10 -- Monte Carlo methods
+  Week11 -- The Binomial and Poisson distributions
 date: 2024-03-25
 ---